serverless/blog/posts/2017-08-11-serverless-ops-metrics.md

 CloudWatch helps you by monitoring certain metrics for all of your Lambda functions automatically.
 These metrics include:

 - **Invocations:** The number of times your function is invoked;
-- **Errors:**: The number of times your function fails with an error, due to timeouts, memory issues, unhandled exceptions, or other issues;
+- **Errors:** The number of times your function fails with an error, due to timeouts, memory issues, unhandled exceptions, or other issues;
 - **Throttles:** The number of times your function is throttled.
 AWS [limits the concurrent number of executions](http://docs.aws.amazon.com/lambda/latest/dg/concurrent-executions.html) across all your functions.
 If you exceed that, your function will be throttled and won't be allowed to run.
 - **Duration:** How long your function runs.